-The theatre will reopen when it is safe to do so, with more details regarding May programming to come.
-The 2020–2021 season, featuring Tony winner Mary Zimmerman’s The Odyssey 2020, and more, has been announced.
+The theatre will reopen when it is safe to do so, with more details to come regarding dates for the 2020–2021 season.

-Alternative Programming: Lookingglass Theatre Company presents Keeping Curious, a new lineup of free virtual programming that includes a weekly podcast, 15-minute live workshops taught by Lookingglass Teaching Artists every Tuesday via Facebook Live, a mixtape with archival material, a virtual yoga class, and exclusive performances.
+Alternative Programming: Lookingglass Theatre Company presents Keeping Curious, a new lineup of free virtual programming that includes a weekly podcast, 15-minute live workshops taught by Lookingglass Teaching Artists, a mixtape with archival material, and exclusive performances.
 Check out the full lineup here.

 Luna Stage (West Orange, N.J.)

-Season: Song cycle Secret Cities: Songs of Unsung Heroes, initially slated for site-specific performance in May, is now being released online (a new song goes live every Monday).
+Season: Song cycle Secret Cities: Songs of Unsung Heroes, initially slated for site-specific performance in May, was released online.

 Alternative Programming: New offerings include free 10-minute playwriting classes for community writers, solo show workshops, and three summer camps.